DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 - status = CharField(4 characters)
 - - HK1 for PAX 1, HK2 for PAX 2, etc., up to HK20
 - - that is a maximum of 20 seated passengers per Booking
-- - Infants have the same status number as the accompanying adult
+- - An Infant has the same status number as their accompanying Adult
 - wheelchair_ssr = CharField(1 character) - Optional Wheelchair Information
 - - That is, is this passenger a PRM?
 - - *Blank for No, R for WHCR, S for WCHS, C for WCHC*